croaky/laptop/learn/books/paysys/ach.md

 * Federal government ACH transactions are regulated by the Treasury Department.

 If there is a conflict, U.S. law prevails over private association rules.

+## Uses

+ACH volumes have grown steadily.
+ACH is used to make payments:

+* from orgs to consumers (payroll, benefits)
+* from consumers to orgs (bills, purchases, transfers)
+* from orgs to orgs (suppliers, intra-company)
+* from consumers to consumers (P2P)

+Authorization may be prearranged, such as in recurring payroll to consumers or recurring bill payments from consumers.

+Authorization may be one-time, such as supplier payments.

+Beginning in 2001, ACH was approved for check conversion where a customer writes a paper check, deposits it at a bank, the bank creates an ACH transaction to replace the check, the bank destroys the check, and the ACH transaction is carried through the network to effect a debit at the check writer's bank.
+These payments are governed by ACH rules and regulation, not by check law and regulation.

+## Risk Management

+A business paying its supplier by ACH has the burden of collecting and maintaining supplier's bank account info.
+They are not revealing its own bank account data, as it does when sending a check.